Welcome to Part 2!

 Doing so would ignore the fact that the bible records the stories of fallible people, living in imperfect cultures, with imperfect cultural norms.
 Yes, God gives them (and us) instructions and laws showing what a holy people should look like, but that doesn’t mean they got everything right, nor does it mean that everything they do is a code to show us “God’s design.”

 If we assume that what Deborah did would be “wrong” under normal circumstances, simply because it stands out as a rare example, why don’t we assume the same about everything else that isn’t “normative” in scripture?
-Other things that only happened once or twice?
+Why not condemn other things that only happened once or twice?
 For instance…

 - Dedicating your child to the temple (Hannah/Samuel)